BrewhouseTeam/brewhouseteam.github.io/_posts/2015-05-13-emberjs-an-antidote-to-your-hype-fatigue.md

 > *A directive that is restricted to element names with an isolated scope that uses transclusion.*

-Because not a lot of browsers actually has support for web components natively, Ember component is the stand-in for them in the current stack.
+Because not a lot of browsers actually have support for web components natively, Ember component is the stand-in for them in the current stack.
 They are designed in a way that is conceptually and functionally pretty close to what web components would look like in the future, so that the Ember version can